day8/re-frame-async-flow-fx/README.md

 Invariably, there are dependencies between these tasks, like task1 has to run before task2.

-Because of these dependencies, something has to coordinate how tasks are run.
+Because of these dependencies, "something" has to coordinate how tasks are run.
 Within the clojure community, a library like [Stuart Sierra's Component](https://github.com/stuartsierra/component) or [mount](https://github.com/tolitius/mount) is often turned to in these moments, but we won't be doing that here.
 We'll be using an approach which is more re-frame friendly.